HangX-Ma/fuzzy-logic-controller/README.md

 # A fuzzy logic controller

 Realize the basic function of fuzzy logic controller.
-User can select _Triangle_, _Trapezoid_, _Gaussian_ membership functions to do fuzzification. _Centroid (COG)_ method is used to defuzzification.
+User can select _Triangle_, _Trapezoid_, _Gaussian_ membership functions to do **fuzzification**.
+The **inference** process will select the highest weight rule, if exist some rules that points to the same output discourse. _Centroid (COG)_ method is used to **defuzzification**.
 To enhance the performance of this controller, mix the fuzzy controller with a parallel integrator and add a module to prevent integral saturation.

 ## Environment